 I might think that my desire is for money, for food, possessions, for sex or even for good wine.
 These gifts of God are all good in their time and place.
-But none of these gifts, (or even all of them together on a ‘busy’ evening) can deliver the satisfaction they seem to promise.
+But none of these gifts, (or even all of them together on a busy evening) can deliver the satisfaction they promise.

-At the surface, our impulses (often the only motivations in our consciousness) are formed by fashion and fear.
+At the surface, our impulses are formed by fashion and fear.
 Most often these urges are little more than the product of our culture and upbringing.

 DELAYING PLEASURE – A STEP ON THE PATH TO MATURITY

 A healthy child learns that it is not a bad thing to delay pleasure.

 The cake looks attractive.
 But it will taste even better if I spend (at least a few moments) looking forward to eating it.
 The anticipation has a pleasure all of its own.

 Then fear kicks in.
 If I do not eat the cake now, perhaps someone else will grab it and I will miss out?

 As the child grows, she also learns the pleasure of sharing.
 I do not need to eat all the cake to be happy.
 I give some of the cake to my friend.
 Now I have some cake, and my relationship with my friend is also strengthened.

 As I grow I become more aware that, at its best, the cake can bring happiness only momentarily.
 While I feel attraction to the cake and I want to eat it, this is not my deepest desire.
 There is something else at work.
 I realise that I am being held in the loving embrace of the one who will see that I have the cake, and eat it too.

 My greatest maturity is reached when I seek opportunities to give all I have and possess, to another.
 In this decision of the will my superficial feelings are transcended and I relax in the embrace of Jesus.